LosparkSayoji/MultiView-Learning-Benchmark/README.md

 # MultiView Learning Benchmark

-A lightweight benchmark for multi-view learning, providing datasets and baseline implementations based on MLP, GCN, and Transformer.
+A lightweight PyTorch benchmark for multi-view learning, providing dataset utilities and baseline implementations based on MLP, GCN, and Transformer.

 </div>